Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 Visit the nearby Sant’Antioco

-About 20 minutes drive from Calasetta, Sant’Antioco is the main town on the island.
+About 20 minutes drive from Calasetta, Sant’Antioco is the main town on Sant’Antioco Island.
 Only 12000 people live there, yet it is quite interesting to visit, and incredibly photogenic.

-Once a Phoenician-Punic colony, the town became a Roman City later on in history.
-It is a maze of alleys with colorful buildings, lovely restaurants along the waterfront, and a small but good museum of archeology.
+Once a Phoenician-Punic colony, the town became a Roman city later on in history.
+It is a maze of alleys with colorful buildings, good restaurants along the waterfront, and a small but good museum of archeology.
 Other places of interest include the ethnographic museum and a fort.

 Linger on for sunset, as the light descending on the fishing boats in the lagoon give it a magic aura.